Bjournaux/SeaFreeze/README.md

 - `0.9.1`: add `whichphase` function to show which phase is stable at a PT coordinate.

 ### Planned updates
-- Ice VII and X [available here as a beta](https://github.com/Bjournaux/SeaFreeze/tree/new_tdvs)
-- NaCl aqueous solutions  available as beta in main as of 1.0.0
-- MgSO4, NasSO4 and MgCl2 aqueous solutions
+- MgSO4, Na2SO4 and MgCl2 aqueous solutions
-- NH_3 aqueous solutions
+- NH3 aqueous solutions
-- NaCl bearing solids (Halite and hydrohalite)
+- NaCl-bearing solids (halite and hydrohalite)

 ## License